 I have experience working as a child life assistant or activity coordinator in a child life program.
 Do I still need to complete a child life practicum before applying for the internship?

 Yes.
 It is our position that a child life practicum student has learning opportunities that are not inherent to the role of a child life assistant.
 While experience as a child life assistant is valuable, it is not necessarily ample preparation for a child life internship.

 I am considering a career change and I think that Child Life would be a great fit for me.
 What do I need to do?

 First, spend some time exploring the website of our professional organization, the Child Life Council.
 The most current information on our field is available there.
-No matter your previous experiences, you would be required to complete the same student pathway as others that are entering the field.
-That might mean starting to volunteer at a children's hospital, for example.
-Second, attend our Child Life 101 workshop.
+No matter your previous experiences, you will be required to complete the same student pathway as others who are entering the field.
+That might mean starting to volunteer at a children’s hospital, for example.
+Second, attend the Child Life Workshop.
 Information about that event is on our main student page.

 Weekdays during regular business hours (hours may vary slightly depending on the needs of a particular unit).
 Certain individual rotations may require an intern to work some evenings and/or weekends.

 Can I do the internship on the weekends and evenings?

 There are only a few rotations offered during the internship that provide a student opportunity outside of traditional hours.
 We cannot guarantee placement in any of these rotations.
 Students must be available for internship during regular weekday business hours.

 Can I still work at my full-time job during my Internship?

 The internship places the same demands on an individual as a full-time job.
 It is not recommended that you continue to work at another location during this experience.